SolidAxel/feedly-open-articles/README.md

-# Firefox & Chrome Addon "Feedly Open All Saved"
+# Firefox & Chrome Addon "Feedly Open All Articles"

-Adds a button to feedly.com to open all saved articles in new tabs.
+Adds a button to feedly.com to open all saved or unread articles in new tabs.

 ## Downloads for Original Addon